 The spiral staircase doesn’t normally require a new landing to be built, so there’s less impact on the floor below the loft.
 Spiral staircases are usually made from rust-resistant, durable metals such as aluminium or steel.

 Paddle or space saver staircase

 Also known as space saving stairs, paddle staircases are made using alternating paddle treads.
 This unique design feature cuts the size of a paddle staircase roughly in half when compared to a normal staircase.
 So, you’ll get the same number of treads in a smaller amount of space.

 Building your loft staircase as an extension to your existing staircase is one of the simplest and most efficient places for it to go.
 This is because it’s built directly above the existing staircase.

-Shoes being thrown in the hallway is a pet peeve for many of us – they’re unsightly, a trip hazard and sometimes smelly!
+Shoes being thrown in the hallway is a pet peeve for many of us!
 By choosing storage stairs for your loft, you’ll have an easily accessible shoe storage option that’s also discreet.

 Considering a loft conversion?
-Take an in-depth look at the different types available, what steps are involved and the overall cost, in our loft conversion cost guide.
+Look at the different types available, the steps involved and the overall cost in our loft conversion cost guide.